parabol-studio/gabriel-server/README.md

 ### Serve UI

 Gabriel has a basic UI which will create a route named `/gabriel/reports` to be used by the application to fetch the reports.
 It also creates a subdiretory named `/gabriel` which you can navigate to to view your reports.
 Add these routes to your applcication by including the following line in your Node applicaiton.
+Gabriel runs on port 8002.

 ```
 gabriel.serve(app);